victor-porcar/Tech-Talk-Arthas-Tool/README.md

 [arthas@10]$ stop
 ```

 Actually it returns a list of objects, it is possible to refer to one, for example the first one.
-This case is useful to deal with Singleton, for example all managed beans by default in Spring are Singleton
+This case is useful to deal with Singletons, for example all managed beans by default in Spring are Singleton

  ```
 [arthas@10]$ vmtool --action getInstances -className com.test.MyClass --express 'instances[0]'